Jean-Pierre Renouard

-Jean-Pierre Renouard (July 9, 1922 – June 30, 2014) was a French writer.
+Jean-Pierre Renouard (9 July 1922 – 30 June 2014) was a French writer.

 Biography

-Jean Pierre Nicolas Renouard was born in Paris in 1922 to a family of French "grands bourgeois".
+Renouard was born in Paris in 1922 to a family of French "grands bourgeois".
 His ancestors include Armand Bertin, Jules Bapst and Renouard du Tinel.
 Arman Bertin was the founder and owner of the "Journal des débats" which was the only daily newspaper during the French Revolution of 1789 and further during the whole 19th century.
 Ingres painted a famous portrait called "monsieur Bertin", which is now at le Louvre.
 Jules Bapst was the jeweller to the French Royal family.
 One of his masterpieces, the crown of king Charles Xth, was stolen from le Louvre in 1960 and was never found.
 Lastly, Renouard du Tinel was a giant swinging a short tree and drinking from a barrel, who fought the Moors (Arabs) along the South coast of France around the year 1000.

 His grand mother, Cecile Patinot, gave Joseph Kessel his first assignment for the "Journal des débats".